Hephyrius/Gaia/README.md

 /Core/GeneticNetwork.py - This class is the GA optomiser for the FeedForward neural network

 /Core/NeuralSwarm.py - This class combines Particle Swarm Optimisation with neural networks

+/Core/LossFunction.py - Standard loss functions such as accuracy and log loss

+/Core/ActivationFunctions.py - Activation functions that are applied within neural net models to transform values - Relu, Sigmoid ect.

+### Convolution Neural Network Classes:

+/Core/Filter.py - This class contains the functionality needed to apply a filter to a larger matrix

+/Core/Pooling.py - This class contains pooling functions that help reduce a matrix's size

+/Core/ConvolutionNetwork.py - CNN implementation - This is currently being worked on

+### Markov Chain/Probability Model:

+/Markov/MarkovModel.py - Implemented Markov Model.
+This file can be fitted to a corpus of data and then use another sequence to make a prediction.

+/Markov/TextGenerationExample.py - A worked example that shows the useage of the Markov Model to generate text at a character-by-character level.
+This is fitted on lorem ipsom.

+### Fuzzy Models:

+/Fuzzy/MembershipFunctions.py - An interface for using Sk-Fuzzy' membership functions.
+This may change to fully incorporate implementations of membership functions natively.

+/Fuzzy/ANFIS.py - A WIP implementation of an Adaptive Neural Fuzzy Inference Model.

 ### Examples: